get10101/itchysats/README.md

 ./start_all.sh
 ```

+Note: Before first run, you need to run `cd frontend; yarn install` command to
+ensure that `vite` gets installed.

 The script combines the logs from all binaries inside a single terminal so it
 might not be ideal for all cases, but it is convenient for quick regression testing.